-Have you ever been asked: “Why are you so highly sensitive”?
+Have you ever been asked: “Why are you so sensitive”?

-Do they push further – right into your ‘highly sensitive’ space ?
+Do they push further – right into your ‘high sensitive’ space ?

-“Why are you so touchy?” … “What makes you so angsty?” … “Why does it take you so long to bounce back?” … “Can’t you just get a grip and get over it?”
+“Why are you so touchy?” … “What makes you so angsty?” … “Why do you take so long to bounce back?” … “Can’t you just get a grip and get over it?”

-The list of “Why are you so …” charges fired at highly sensitive people may leave you reeling.
-If you didn’t think you were weird to start with, by the end of the questions you may well feel socially inept.
+The list of “Why are you so …” questions fired at highly sensitive people may leave you reeling.
+If you didn’t think you were weird to start with, by the end of the questions you may be feeling socially inept.

 Do you struggle to ‘fit in’?: